 Choosing the right decor, food, games, and activities for your kid-friendly Halloween party will guarantee a fun, safe, and not-too-spooky event.
 But to ensure all the members of your boo crew experience the thrill for themselves, you’ll need to spread the word with kid-friendly Halloween party invitations.

 At Paperless Post, you can find invitations to fit all of the month’s festivities, from Halloween bashes to pumpkin carving contests to October birthday parties.
 Plus, you can customize your invitations’ text, style, and backdrop to better match your party’s vibe.
+The best part?
+You don’t even have to worry about mailing these spook-tacular invites to your guests.

 Not sure how to word your Halloween invite without causing a fright?